 What You Need to Know About Running a Dive Bar

-Also called neighborhood bars, dive bars are casual pubs or bars where local residents gather to hang out and drink.
-It’s a drinking establishment with a rundown atmosphere and appearance.
-Drinks tend to be of low quality and cheap, but often have high alcohol content.
-Dive bars don’t have an attractive atmosphere, so many people often go to these places to drink or eat inexpensively.
+Also called neighborhood bars, dive bars are casual pubs or bars where residents gather to hang out and drink.
+It?s a drinking establishment with a rundown atmosphere and appearance.
+Drinks are of low quality and cheap but often have high alcohol content.
+Dive bars don?t have an attractive atmosphere, so many people often go to these places to drink or eat inexpensively.

 Name and Location